Top IoT communication protocols for connected ecosystems in smart buildings

 Building Automation Systems (BAS) are vast interconnected networks of devices performing various functions, all linked for a single purpose — to help buildings operate efficiently.
 And this interoperability is only possible when all devices ‘communicate’ seamlessly with each other, which involves data being ‘read’ from various critical systems like heating, ventilation, and air conditioning (HVAC), lighting, and more.
 This interaction is governed by a set of digital rules or ‘communication protocols’, which can be either proprietary or open source, and have been ubiquitous in the BAS world since smart buildings were first incepted.

-the early years of the Building Automation industry
+The early years of the Building Automation industry

 Traditionally an oligopoly, the building automation industry was plagued by proprietary systems and protocols delivered by a handful of manufacturers operating in the market.
 These closed systems only allowed upgrades and expansions with the same brand’s equipment, creating vendor lock-in that limited flexibility for building owners.
 Buildings became highly fragmented with multiple closed systems operating in silos.
 Device management became complicated, budgets swelled, and competitive options from alternate vendors remained in wish lists.

-the rise of communication protocols
+The rise of communication protocols

 Pioneered by two open communication protocols in the 1980s — BACnet and LonWorks — automation in buildings went mainstream by the 2000s as more customers began demanding non-proprietary standards.
 IoT and cloud technologies further amplified this demand, and automation within smart buildings eventually started to converge into one cohesive network linked by open communication protocols.